Giorgio Mammoliti: Early career

-Ontario Legislature
+Ontario Legislative Assembly

-At age 28, he ran for the Ontario New Democratic Party in the 1990 provincial election, in the riding of Yorkview.
-Mammoliti upset Liberal incumbent Claudio Polsinelli by 1,619 votes; the governing Liberals were initially leading in polls but they were beset by several scandals and public cynicism due to an early election call.

-The NDP won a majority government and Mammoliti was appointed as parliamentary assistant to the minister responsible for the provincial anti-drug strategy on October 1, 1990.
+At age 28, Mammoliti ran for the New Democratic Party (NDP) in the riding of Yorkview in the 1990 provincial elections for the Ontario Legislative Assembly.
+He won, upsetting the Liberal incumbent Claudio Polsinelli by 1,619 votes.
+The governing Liberals had initially been leading in polls but were beset by several scandals, as well as public cynicism due to an early election call.
+The NDP won majority government and on October 1, 1990, Mammoliti was appointed parliamentary assistant to the minister responsible for the provincial anti-drug strategy.
 He later served as the parliamentary assistant for two other ministers.

 While in the legislature, Mammoliti was one of the strongest critics of same-sex marriage.
-He said "I believe that children pick up from their parents and if we extend the definition of spouse and open up traditional families, those children will be influenced in a way that we'll never, ever forget."
-He was one of 12 NDP MPPs to break ranks and vote against the Rae government's proposed Bill 167, leading to the bill's defeat on June 9, 1994.
+He said: "I believe that children pick up from their parents and if we extend the definition of spouse and open up traditional families, those children will be influenced in a way that we'll never, ever forget."
+He was one of 12 NDP Members to break ranks and vote against the Rae government's proposed Bill 167, leading to the Bill's proposal to grant same-sex marriage rights being defeated on June 9, 1994.

 In the 1995 provincial election, Mammoliti was defeated by Liberal city councillor Mario Sergio by almost 3,000 votes.
-Sergio left North York's city council to take his seat in the Ontario Legislature, and Mammoliti decided to run in the by-election to replace him on city council.
-He was opposed by his old rival Polsinelli, and won the election without difficulty.
+Sergio left his North York council seat to move to the Ontario Legislature, and Mammoliti decided to run in the by-election to replace him in North York.
+He was opposed by his old rival Polsinelli, but won the election without difficulty.

-In 2018, Mammoliti announced he would re-enter provincial politics, and seek the Progressive Conservative Party of Ontario nomination in Brampton Centre.
-Thirteen days later he decided against such a run, citing his "difficult decision to continue to represent the City of Toronto" by remaining in municipal politics.